 Subsequent to graduation from a veterinary college or school, candidates must be trained in veterinary anatomic pathology if they are seeking certification in veterinary anatomic pathology, and in veterinary clinical pathology if they are seeking certification in veterinary clinical pathology.
 Remote training can serve as a supplement to, but not a substitute for, in-person instruction, except where noted for Dual Certification candidates.
-Candidates must complete training under one of the following program scenarios prior to taking the Certifying Examination:
+Remote training includes synchronous review of any specimen slides or reading list material using a virtual meeting platform including Zoom or Teams as well as training done in a geographically separate location from the mentor.
+Candidates must complete training under one of the following program scenarios prior to taking the Phase II Certifying Examination: